 One of our product features is the fine-pitch coils achieved by forming using a plating method instead of the conventional printing method.
 The fine coil conductors and magnetic materials enhance the common mode noise rejection performance.

 Different materials including a low loss dielectric material are layered around coil conductors.
-With this structure, the strong magnetic coupling between the two coils and the reduction of parasitic component, such as stray capacitance, reduce losses in differential mode, allowing for high-speed data transmission.
+With this structure, the strong magnetic coupling between the two coils and the reduction of parasitic component, such as parasitic capacitance, reduce losses in differential mode, allowing for high-speed data transmission.